 For the format, first consider the length and the citation style you will use.
 When you have researched a certain topic, you are required to use a specific citation style.
 If you neglect to reference properly, you might be accused of plagiarism.
 Also, a term paper is an academic writing assignment, therefore APA or MLA citation styles are commonly used.

-- Use APA (American Psychological Association) term paper format for social sciences.
+- Use (American Psychological Association) term paper format for social sciences.
 To reference a book in an APA style term paper, the author’s name, the book’s title, the year of publication, the publisher, and its location are needed.
 So make sure to not forget to include this information during your research.

-- The MLA (Modern Language Association) format is most commonly used in liberal arts and humanities.
+- The (Modern Language Association) format is most commonly used in liberal arts and humanities.
 The publication name, date, and location are needed in this format as well.

 Term Paper Example